This post may include affiliate links; see our disclosure policy.

 • Defrost the edamame by running it under water.
 Place it in a strainer and warm it with warm water for a few seconds.

-• Saute for 2 minutes with smashed garlic cloves.
-Throw that in a pan and saute for about 2 minutes with whole garlic cloves.
+• Sauté for 2 minutes with smashed garlic cloves.
+Throw it in a pan and saute for about 2 minutes with whole garlic cloves.

 • Add soy sauce and stir for 1 minute.
 Then add a splash of soy sauce and cook until it evaporates.
 Add salt and you’re ready to serve!

-Another way to enjoy edamame?
-Try Edamame Salad.
+Looking for another way to enjoy edamame?
+Try this Edamame Salad.

-This shelled edamame recipe uses whole garlic cloves that are thrown right into the pan: no mincing required!
-Now, this is not just to save the precious minutes you’d spend mincing garlic.
-Cooking with smashed cloves brings a garlic essence, without too strong of a flavor.
-You also don’t risk burning the garlic.
+This shelled edamame recipe uses whole garlic cloves thrown right into the pan — no mincing required!
+Cooking with smashed cloves brings a garlic essence without creating an overpowering garlic flavor.
+Including them this way also prevents you from burning the garlic!

-Just remember to remove the garlic cloves before serving!
+Just remember to remove the garlic cloves before serving.
 They’re large and not meant to be eaten.
-Even though these photos show the garlic cloves because we like the look: don’t be temped to eat them!
+I left the garlic cloves in these photos because I like their look.
+Don’t be confused, though; they should be removed before eating.

 Toasted sesame oil vs sesame oil